|Welcome to WTIT Tape Radio. The Nation’s first & longest running Tape

-On May 15th - 16th the last Johnnie Walker Wing Ding was recorded.
+On May 15th - 16th in 2015 the last Johnnie Walker Wing Ding was

+recorded.
 Johnnie arrived back in Colorado in early June 2015.
-It is rather fitting that
+It is rather

-Gregarious Greg accepted the invitation to return full time of taking over for
+fitting that Gregarious Greg accepted the invitation to return full time of

 On April 29, 2017 WTIT's 50th Anniversary Show and party was held.
 Four